gae4it/gofrescoapp/README.md

 ## Architecture & Data

 - **Frontend:** Next.js (React), Tailwind CSS for UI, tRPC for API routes.
-- **Data:** All products and categories are stored in flat JSON files in `/data`.
-No database is used; this makes the app portable and easy to deploy or modify.
+- **Data:** All products and categories are embedded in TypeScript files in `/src/lib/embedded-data.ts`.
+No database or file system access needed; optimized for serverless deployment.
-- **API:** Category and product data are served via simple API routes that read from JSON files.
+- **API:** Category and product data are served via API routes using embedded data structure.
 - **State:** The shopping list ("cart") is managed in React context and persisted in `localStorage`.
+- **Email System:** Integrated Resend service for professional order confirmation emails with HTML templates.

 ## Folder Structure (Key Parts)